saicj376/Mastitis-detection-using-Matlab/README.md

 # Mastitis-detection-using-Matlab
 This uses Matlab .
-The mastitis.m is the code file and the other file is the image file. - Saiprakash.C.J
+The mastettis.m is the code file and the other file is the image file. - Saiprakash.C.J